 Students who have taken all three levels of photography may take this independent study course.
 Students will be given time to create their own portfolio of work with emphasis on a theme.
-It is recommended that student have their own camera for this course, be it digital or 35mm.
-Film students will be required to purchase their own paper and flash drive.
+Film students will be required to purchase their own paper.
 To be successful in this course, most shooting assignments are required to be completed outside of class time.